stuartkeith/webaudiosequencer/README.md

 - CSS3 animations
 - Page Visibility API (Chrome only)

-While Safari on iOS 6 supports the Web Audio API, it does not support drag and drop, so the application prevents iOS users from accessing the application (for now!).

 This application uses the following libraries:

 - [RequireJS](http://requirejs.org/) - module loading